roytang/blog/content/post/2019/11/on-feed-readers.md

 ---

 I must admit I haven't explored too much the paid features of services like Feedly or Inoreader, so maybe they support something similar to these features already.
-(I feel like it's unlikely though.)
+(I feel like it's unlikely though.
+And I'm not really up for paying the monthly fees haha.)
 In addition to traditional RSS readers though, I'd also like my reader to be able to support following other kinds of sources like social media, ActivityStreams-compliant streams (Mastodon, etc), microformats feeds, and so on.

 Maybe someday I'll get around to finally building that feed reader I wanted for myself!